AVEVA/CONNECT-data-services-developer-docs/content/cross-region-data-sharing.md

 - Performance optimization
 - Enabling users to search and access data that may be stored across regions

 For example, if you have a namespace in OCS that stores operational data in the `US-West` region, OCS may process that data in the `EU-West` region, as depicted below.
-For a list of available regional endpoints, see <xref:regional-endpoints-ocs>.

 ![Cross-region data sharing enabled](./_images/cross-region-data-sharing.drawio.svg)